 C403.10.4 Insulation of HVAC system refrigerant piping.
-Field installed HVAC refrigerant piping, other than piping factory installed in HVAC equipment, shall have insulation as listed below, at a conductivity rating of 0.21 to 0.26 Btu $\times$ in/(h $\times$ ft $\times$ °F) with a mean temperature rating of 75°F. Piping insulation exposed to weather shall be protected from damage, including that due to sunlight, moisture, physical damage and wind, and shall provide shielding from solar radiation that can cause degradation of the material.
+Field installed HVAC refrigerant piping, other than piping factory installed in HVAC equipment, shall have insulation as listed below, at a conductivity rating of 0.21 to 0.26 Btu $\times$ in/(h $\times$ ft2 $\times$ °F) with a mean temperature rating of 75°F. Piping insulation exposed to weather shall be protected from damage, including that due to sunlight, moisture, physical damage and wind, and shall provide shielding from solar radiation that can cause degradation of the material.
 Adhesive tape shall not be permitted.
 Manufacturer's required minimum pipe insulation shall be maintained.

-- 1. For lines that convey hot gas for space heating: - 1.1.
-Minimum 1-inch insulation on the portions outside the building thermal envelope. - 1.2.
-Minimum 1/2-inch insulation on the portions within the building thermal envelope. - 2.
-Minimum 1/2-inch insulation on the liquid line for mini-split systems and other systems for which insulation is required by the manufacturer, or where the metering device is located in the outdoor unit. - 3.
-No insulation is required on the liquid line for other heat pump types or for cooling-only units where insulation is not required by the manufacturer.
+1. For lines that convey hot gas for space heating:

+1.1.
+Minimum 1-inch insulation on the portions outside the building thermal envelope.

+1.2.
+Minimum 1/2-inch insulation on the portions within the building thermal envelope.

+2. Minimum 1/2-inch insulation on the liquid line for mini-split systems and other systems for which insulation is required by the manufacturer, or where the metering device is located in the outdoor unit.

-For direct-buried heating and hot water system piping, reduction of these thicknesses by 1-1/2 inches (38 mm) shall be permitted (before thickness adjustment required in footnote b but not to thicknesses less than 1 inch (25 mm).
+3. No insulation is required on the liquid line for other heat pump types or for cooling-only units where insulation is not required by the manufacturer.

+AMENDATORY SECTION (Amending WSR 20-21-080, filed 10/19/20, effective 2/1/21)